 Office: KTCH 286

-In addition to the recognition for her scholarship, Dr. Peek has received nearly a dozen awards for her teaching and mentoring.
-Perhaps most notably, she received the Board of Governor's Excellence in Undergraduate Teaching Award, which is the highest teaching honor bestowed at Colorado State University.
-Dr. Peek regularly works with graduate and undergraduate research and teaching assistants, and has mentored numerous postdoctoral scholars and doctoral, master's, and undergraduate advisees throughout her career.
+In addition to the recognition for her scholarship, Peek has received nearly a dozen awards for her teaching and mentoring.
+Notably, she received the 2016 Board of Governor's Excellence in Undergraduate Teaching Award, which is the highest teaching honor bestowed at her former institution, Colorado State University.
+Peek regularly works with graduate and undergraduate research and teaching assistants, and has mentored numerous postdoctoral scholars and doctoral, master's, and undergraduate advisees throughout her career.
 She was recognized with the Outstanding Postdoctoral Mentor Award at the University of Colorado Boulder in 2019.
 Peek regularly teaches a 400-student large lecture Introduction to Sociology class.

 Peek is the past President of the Research Committee on Disasters for the International Sociological Association and is past Chair of the American Sociological Association Section on Environment and Technology.
-She is co-PI for the NSF INCLUDES Minority SURGE Capacity in Disasters project, and is a Board Member for the William Averette Anderson Fund, which is dedicated to increasing the number of underrepresented professionals in hazards and disaster research.
-She is also and an appointed member of the National Academies Resilience Roundtable, a member of the oversight committee for the Mitigation Saves 2.0 update study, and a federally-appointed member of the Advisory Committee on Earthquake Hazards Reduction (ACEHR) for the National Earthquake Hazards Reduction Program (NEHRP).
+She is co-PI for the NSF INCLUDES Minority SURGE Capacity in Disasters project, and is a Board Member for the William Averette Anderson Fund; both initiatives are dedicated to increasing the number of underrepresented professionals in hazards and disaster research and practice.
+She is an appointed member of the National Academies Resilience Roundtable, a member of the oversight committee for the Mitigation Saves 2.0 update study, and a federally-appointed member of the Advisory Committee on Earthquake Hazards Reduction (ACEHR) for the National Earthquake Hazards Reduction Program (NEHRP).

-Dr. Peek earned a B.A. in Sociology from Ottawa University in 1997, a M.Ed. in Education and Human Resource Studies from Colorado State University in 1999, and a Ph.D. in Sociology from the University of Colorado-Boulder in 2005.
+Peek earned her Ph.D. in Sociology from the University of Colorado Boulder in 2005.
 She was a research assistant at the Natural Hazards Center from 1999-2005, and a faculty member at Colorado State University from 2005-2016.